 This method involves using an aerosol spray to apply the coating.
 Also better for lower-volume production, spraying can be time-consuming because all areas that don’t require coating need to be masked.

-This method provides a superior surface finish and is cost-effective, but doesn’t offer deep penetration of the board.
+This method provides a superior surface finish and is cost-effective, but doesn’t offer deep board penetration.

-“Dipping” involves submerging a board in coating solution, then withdrawing it.
+“Dipping” involves submerging the board in a coating solution, then withdrawing it.

 Good for high-volume production, this method is fast, accurate, and completely penetrates the board, coating the entirety of the assembly.
 However, masking must be perfect to avoid leakage, making many boards unsuitable due to design.
 Only boards that accept coating on both sides can be subject to this method.

-This strategy uses automated robotic spray nozzles to apply conformal coating to specific areas of the assembly.
+This strategy uses automated robotic spray nozzles to apply conformal coating to specific assembly areas.

 Another high-volume method, selective coating is fast and accurate and applies the coating directly to the areas of the board where it is required, eliminating the need for masking.